 This course is an introduction to residential and light commercial electrical, plumbing, heating, air conditioning, and ventilation systems.
 Subjects to be studied will include vocabulary, equipment, materials, construction methods, system design, and basic inspection requirements.

 This course covers the organization and problems associated with managing a construction job site.
-Topics will include plans, permits, inspections, material and workforce scheduling, industrial safety, construction process, cost control and quality management.
+Topics will include construction logistical planning, preconstruction and inspection procedures, governmental coordination, initial master scheduling criteria's, look ahead schedules, jobsite safety, sequence and process organization, change management, payment applications and schedule of values control and quality management, contract enforcement.

-This course covers the organization and problems associated with managing a building construction business.
-Topics will include licensing, insurance, project financing, bidding, contracts, scheduling, safety, and community relations.
+This course covers the organization structures, business strategies, principles, and management practices with managing a building construction business.
+Topics will include licensing, insurance, project financing, bidding, contracts, scheduling, safety, and marketing.

 This course stresses construction cost estimating through the analysis of blueprint drawings and the generation of labor and material take-off lists.
 Topics will include materials, labor, overhead, profit and other costs.
 Additional topics will include working with subcontractors and material suppliers, change orders, and scheduling problems.